Asian markets extend losses on China-US trade jitters

 AP Business Writer

-BANGKOK (AP) - Share benchmarks in Asia are sliding, tracking losses overnight on Wall Street, where investors sold industrial stocks following reports that the Trump administration is considering a higher tax rate on Chinese imports.
+BANGKOK (AP) - Asian shares slipped Thursday, tracking losses overnight on Wall Street, where investors sold industrial stocks following reports that the Trump administration is considering a higher tax rate on Chinese imports.

 APPLE RECORD: Already the most valuable company in the U.S., Apple was the biggest gainer of any S&P 500 stock Wednesday, finishing at another record high.
 The tech giant said the average selling price for the iPhone jumped 20 percent in its latest quarter and its third-quarter profit and sales both surpassed analyst projections.
 Apple's third fiscal quarter is usually its weakest.
 The company's forecast for fourth-quarter revenue also topped Wall Street estimates.
 Apple surged 5.9 percent to $201.50.
 That gives the company a value of $973 billion, based on its latest quarterly filing.